kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 Network policies are implemented by the [network plugin](/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
 To use network policies, you must be using a networking solution which supports NetworkPolicy.
 Creating a NetworkPolicy resource without a controller that implements it will have no effect.

-## Isolated and Non-isolated Pods

-By default, pods are non-isolated; they accept traffic from any source.

-Pods become isolated by having a NetworkPolicy that selects them.
-Once there is any NetworkPolicy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.
-(Other pods in the namespace that are not selected by any NetworkPolicy will continue to accept all traffic.)
+## The Two Sorts of Pod Isolation

+There are two sorts of isolation for a pod: isolation for egress, and isolation for ingress.
+They concern what connections may be established.
+"Isolation" here is not absolute, rather it means "some restrictions apply".
+The alternative, "non-isolated for $direction", means that no restrictions apply in the stated direction.
+The two sorts of isolation (or not) are declared independently, and are both relevant for a connection from one pod to another.

+By default, a pod is non-isolated for egress; all outbound connections are allowed.
+A pod is isolated for egress if there is any NetworkPolicy that both selects the pod and has "Egress" in its `policyTypes`; we say that such a policy applies to the pod for egress.
+When a pod is isolated for egress, the only allowed connections from the pod are those allowed by the `egress` list of some NetworkPolicy that applies to the pod for egress.
+The effects of those `egress` lists combine additvely.

+By default, a pod is non-isolated for ingress; all inbound connections are allowed.
+A pod is isolated for ingress if there is any NetworkPolicy that both selects the pod and has "Ingress" in its `policyTypes`; we say that such a policy applies to the pod for ingress.
+When a pod is isolated for ingress, the only allowed connections into the pod are those from the pod's node and those allowed by the `ingress` list of some NetworkPolicy that applies to the pod for ingress.
+The effects of those `ingress` lists combine additively.

 Network policies do not conflict; they are additive.
-If any policy or policies select a pod, the pod is restricted to what is allowed by the union of those policies' ingress/egress rules.
+If any policy or policies apply to a given pod for a given direction, the connections allowed in that direction from that pod is the union of what the applicable policies allow.
 Thus, order of evaluation does not affect the policy result.

-For a network flow between two pods to be allowed, both the egress policy on the source pod and the ingress policy on the destination pod need to allow the traffic.
-If either the egress policy on the source, or the ingress policy on the destination denies the traffic, the traffic will be denied.
+For a connection from a source pod to a destination pod to be allowed, both the egress policy on the source pod and the ingress policy on the destination pod need to allow the connection.
+If either side does not allow the connection, it will not happen.

 ## The NetworkPolicy resource {#networkpolicy-resource}